nuxeo/nuxeo-drive/README.rst

 3. Go to your Nuxeo with your browser, navigate to workspaces or folder where you have permission to create new documents.
-Click on the double arrows button right of the title of the folder to treat this folder as a new synchronization root.
+Click on the Nuxeo Drive icon right of the title of the folder to treat this folder as a new synchronization root.

    Alternatively you can do this operation from the commandline with::